 IES Summer Training Institute on Cluster-Randomized Trials (2010)

-Dr. Morgan Polikoff is an Assistant Professor of Education here at Rossier.
-His areas of expertise include K-12 education policy; Common Core standards; assessment policy; alignment among instruction, standards and assessments; and the measurement of classroom instruction.
+Dr. Morgan Polikoff is an Associate Professor of Education at Rossier.
+His areas of expertise include K-12 education policy; curriculum reform; standards implementation; assessment policy; and the measurement of alignment and instruction.

 Polikoff received his doctorate from the University of Pennsylvania’s Graduate School of Education in 2010 with a focus on Education Policy and his Bachelors in Mathematics and Secondary Education from the University of Illinois at Urbana-Champaign in 2006.

 Professor Polikoff's work focuses on the design, implementation, and effects of curriculum, standards, assessment, and accountability policies.

 - AERA Outstanding Public Communication of Education Research Award (2020)

 - USC Mentoring Award for faculty mentoring graduate students (2019)

 - AERA Open Outstanding Reviewer (2016, 2018, 2019, 2020)

 - Association for Teacher Education Outstanding Research Award for article “Formal and informal mentoring: Complementary, compensatory, or consistent?”
 (2015)